Leander Schnerr: Early life

-Karl Otto August Schnerr was born in Gommersdorf, Baden, Germany, on September 27, 1836, to Ernst Schnerr, a brewer, and Barbara Melly Schnerr.
+Karl Otto August Schnerr was born in Gommersdorf, Grand Duchy of Baden, on September 27, 1836, to Ernst Schnerr, a brewer, and Barbara Melly Schnerr.
 Despite the split faith of his parents, his mother was catholic and his father was Lutheran, Schnerr was baptized Catholic.
 He had one sister, Cecelia, who was a member of the School Sisters of Notre Dame.

 In the 1840s, the Schnerr family moved from Germany to Baltimore, Maryland.
 A few years later, when Schnerr was 14, he matriculated to Saint Vincent College, where he would earn a degree in theology.
 He entered the novitiate in 1853 and made his solemn profession of vows on January 6, 1857 taking the name Leander.
 Two years later, on September 20, 1859, he was ordained a priest by bishop George Carrell of the Diocese of Covington.

-Parish priest
+Parish Priest

 After being ordained, Leander Schnerr was assigned as the pastor of various German-speaking parishes in Kentucky, Pennsylvania, and Illinois.
 In 1861, he was assigned to Saint Joseph's Parish in Covington, Kentucky, where he was the attending priest for two congregations in rural areas and taught at the parochial school attached to the parish.
 A few years later, Schnerr was assigned to Assumption University as a member of the faculty.
 He was moved to Butler, Pennsylvania, in 1866.
 Until 1872, Schnerr was reassigned to Saint Joseph's Church in Chicago, Illinois.
 There he served as the prior of the priory attached to the church.
 After the Great Chicago Fire, Schnerr informed Boniface Wimmer of the destruction of the priory, convent, and whole church.

 He was recalled back to Saint Vincent Archabbey in 1872 to be the pastor of several churches in Western Pennsylvania.
-From August 1877 to 1892, he was the prior and rector of Saint Mary's Church in Pittsburgh, Pennsylvania.
+From August 1877 to 1892, he was the priest and rector of Saint Mary's Church in Pittsburgh, Pennsylvania.
 While at Saint Marry's, Schnerr proved himself to be a good parish priest.
 He led the parish to repay a large debt, built a new priory, expanded the parish's ministry, and helped found another parish to accommodate the large number of German-speaking Catholics in Pittsburgh.